Juantantan/MandelbrotExplorer/Readme.md

 The program could equally be run and compiled at the command line without an IDE but the extensions for VS Code make it very easy and pleasant to see what's going on, especillay with debugging.
 If running with the command prompt, the linker flags will need to be set correctly.
+On linux, the following works.
+You might have to preceed with 'sudo':

+g++ main.cpp -Wall -lSDL2main -lSDL2 -lSDL2_image -lGL -lGLU -lglut -lOpenCL -o ../bin/main.out

 If using VS Code, your project can include local config files in json format:
 (launch.json/tasks.json/c_cpp_properties.json) and a VS Code workspace file.
 Basic ones are included